 - Checking in at a campground

-This section provides information on making reservations at Garibaldi’s backcountry campgrounds.
+This section provides information on making reservations in Garibaldi’s backcountry campgrounds and remote Wilderness Camping Area.
 For campground locations, download the park map [PDF].
-To get information on other camping opportunities for highly skilled and experienced outdoorspeople, see the wilderness camping section.
+For wilderness camping, download the Wilderness Camping Area map [PDF].

 Making a reservation